Good Medicine Better Health - High blood pressure

 Select a category below to view CPD accreditation details

-We have applied to the National Aboriginal and Torres Strait Islander Health Workers Association for endorsement of this activity with CPD Hours
+The National Aboriginal and Torres Strait Islander Health Workers Association has endorsed this activity with 3 CPD Hours

 It is recommended that 1.5 CPD hours be recorded for the purposes of self-directed CPD.